mabdullahadeel/fastapi-mongo-todo/README.md

-# Fullstack todo app with fast api and nextjs
+# Fullstack todo app with fastapi and nextjs